 When you see the topic you want, double-click it to display it.

-3. Use the Search box to find articles that match the keywords you enter.
+- Select the Glossary heading to view an alphabetical list of definitions of terms used throughout the Sage Estimating software. - 3.
+Use the Search box to find articles that match the keywords you enter.